 This article explores eight emergency response technologies that will have a significant impact in 2024, examining what they can achieve and how they benefit emergency response organisations.

-Our top emergency response technology in 2024
+Our top emergency response technologies in 2024

 From advanced simulation tools to IoT devices, our list of smart emergency response systems and solutions encompasses a broad array of technologies.